grscheller/neovim-notes/Configurations09.md

 I would advice not to try to reload your init.lua configuration from within a running nvim session.
 Yes, it is possible, but you are asking for complications.
-Hence, that is why I exit nvim between of the commands.
+That is why I exit nvim between each of these commands.

 ---

 | prev: [Regular Expressions][1] | [Home][2] |

-[1]: RegularExpressions.md
+[1]: RegularExpressions08.md
 [2]: README.md